 Transport has been varied but the tractor has had a few appearances this year with trailers attached for the guests to ride in or even as archways for entrances to marquees.
 I do love a bit of personality in a wedding.

 Again we have seen lots more mixed speeches with more women particularly maid of honours doing a speech.
 Seriously consider going modern and mixing the speeches up as we have had some amazing mother of the bride or bride speeches over the years.

 We have had an amazing 2018 and we can’t wait for 2019 to start in a few weeks’ time.
 Whoop x

 Nicola and Dan are both very laid back, smiley happy people.
-They are a couple who are easy to get along with are just a dream to work with.
+They are a couple who are easy to get along with and were just a dream to work with.

 Venue – So Colshaw Hall was a new venue for us and it was a gorgeous hot day.
-The estate was huge and what I particularly loved about the grounds was how they had got a gorgeous mix of a traditional garden mixed with modern garden.
-I also loved the ceremony room which was a separate wooden stables area.
-This was a total blank canvas so if you like a minimal look or have a theme it’s perfect for putting our own wedding stamp on it.
+The estate was huge and what I particularly loved about the grounds was how they had a gorgeous mix of a traditional garden blended with modern garden.
+I also loved the ceremony room which was a separate wooden stable area.
+This was a total blank canvas, so if you like a minimal look or have a theme it’s perfect for putting your own wedding stamp on.

-Dress – Nicolas dress was beautiful, I love a cathedral length train and the detail on t was lovely.
+Dress – Nicolas dress was beautiful.
+I love a cathedral length train and the detail on it was lovely.
 She also had lots of intricate detail on her dress and it was finished off with some sensational earrings.

-Fave bots – One of the stand out memories of this wedding was the party atmosphere in the evening.
-These knew how to party and there was some pretty good moves being shown on the dancefloor!
+Fave bits – One of the stand out memories of this wedding was the party atmosphere in the evening.
+These guys knew how to party and there was some pretty good moves being shown on the dancefloor!